gochunky/FYP-MA13/pm-case-studies/case1/case1.md

 \\
 \hline
 \bfseries{7.0 Schedule Estimate} \\\\
-The project supervisor would like to see the project completed within a year, allowing for some flexibility in the schedule.
+A complete project design needs to be prepared by the start of May 2021, followed by a formal project proposal at the end of May 2021.
+After the planning phase, the project supervisor would like to see the project completed by the end of October 2021.
 The AI face recognition model should remain relevant in the field for at least three years. \\\\
 \hline
 \bfseries{8.0 Potential Risks} \\\\
 This project carries numerous risks.
 A major technical risk of this project is that the AI face recognition model might require more computational resources than expected.
 This may lead to it being incompatible with low-end devices.
 Another technical risk is that unexpected bugs in the system might cause the system to fail, which will in turn affect the performance of the product.
 These technical issues can all be mitigated with extensive software testing. \\\\